cseelye/terrain-model/README.md

 </p>

 ## Quick Start
 These are the typical steps that I follow to create a new model.
-All of these commands are run inside the container, with a host directory mounted at "work" to hold the input/output files. *Note this is built to work with The National Map, a US resource, so regions outside the US may not be able to automatically download imagery/elevation data.*
+All of these commands are run inside the container, with a host directory mounted at "/host" to hold the input/output files. *Note this is built to work with The National Map, a US resource, so regions outside the US may not be able to automatically download imagery/elevation data.*

 1. Create a directory for your model and put a copy of your gpx file into it:
 ```